slsanc/gabiri/README.md

 # Gabiri

-Gabiri is a hiring management software.
-It is currently in pre-alpha.
+Gabiri is a hiring management software. **It is currently in pre-alpha and is not yet finished.**
 Gabiri is Sumerian for "mountain".

 ## Features